damolinx/vscode-sorbetto/README.md

 - When context is needed to determine the target of an action—e.g., showing the appropriate language status items—the current active text editor is used as a cue.
 If an action cannot determine its target workspace, a selection dropdown will be shown.
 This typically occurs with VS Code stock commands that do not accept a URI as context.

 - Configuration values are read in the following order of precedence: first from the workspace folder, then the workspace, and finally the user scope.
 Be sure to set configuration values at the appropriate layer.
 Note that UI settings can only be set at workspace or user level.
-This is likely the more complex management piece you will encounter when using multi-root workspaces, so refer to the [documentation](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces#_settings) if needed.
+This is likely the most complex management piece you will encounter when using multi-root workspaces, so refer to the [documentation](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces#_settings) if needed.

 ## Sorbet Language Status Item
 Sorbetto replaces the custom **Sorbet** status bar item from the official extension with the standard [Language Status Item](https://code.visualstudio.com/api/references/vscode-api#LanguageStatusItem) for Ruby.
 This approach enables the display of multiple status entries with accompanying actions in a unified and consistent UI.
-It is possible to pin specific entries to the status bar for quick access, preserving functionality from the official extension design.
+It is possible to pin specific entries to the status bar for quick access, preserving familiar functionality from the official extension design.

 <p align=center>
   <img width="376" height="128" src="https://github.com/user-attachments/assets/5ca5466e-bacd-41a6-a5f9-07fdfd7051e5" alt="Ruby Language Item with Sorbetto entries and statusbar-pinned Status item with Sorbet in Idle state target Stable configuration" />